googoogajoob/yii-word-frequency/README.md

 Place the contents of the 'yii-word-frequency' extension (extracted from the zip file or obtained via Github) into the extensions folder extensions/yii-word-frequency

-Add "ext.yii-word-frequency" to the import array in config/main.php
-	// preloading 'log' component
+Add 'ext.yii-word-frequency" to the import array in config/main.php `	// preloading 'log' component
 	'preload'=>array('log'),

 	// autoloading model and component classes